krishaamer/green-filter-research/research/literature/college.md

 -   Students in the Generation-Z age bracket (abbreviated as Gen-Z or Zoomers) are born between 1997 and 2012 (Branka Vuleta, 2023).
 Over 98% of Gen-Z owns a smartphone while only 80% of the general world population does (Global Web Index, 2017; BankMyCell, 2022).

+-   High levels of technology adoption worldwide

 -   Credit Suisse (2022) suggests young consumers are more eco-friendly and drive the speed of change.
-Yet the Economist has ran a few anonymous articles calling gen-z green ideals into question (**HowSellYoung2023?**); Anon.
-(2023).
+Yet the Economist has ran a few anonymous articles calling gen-z green ideals into question (Anon., 2023; The Economist, 2023).

 -   Deyan Georgiev (2023)